warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 where $k$ is a discrete momentum and $l$ is a discrete position eigenstate.
 In
 $1$D, $k \cdot l = kl$.

-If you're not familiar with the Fourier transorm, you don't lose much right now by thinking of this as defining *new* operators as linear combinations of the old ones.
+If you're not familiar with the Fourier transorm, right now you don't lose much by thinking of this as defining *new* operators as linear combinations of the old ones.
+Below (and in most treatments of Fourier analysis), we use the concept of $n$-th roots of unity, $\omega$.
+These $\omega$ are numbers such that
+$\omega^n = 1$.
+Here's a visual representation of the 3-rd roots of unity:

+![These are the three 3-rd roots of unity.
+If you raise any of them to the third power, you'll get 1.](/images/hubbard/roots_unity.png){ style="width: 50%; margin: auto;" }

+:::: card
+::::: card-body
 **Lemma 1**: $\frac{1}{N} \sum_l e^{i (k_n - k_m) \cdot l} = \delta_{n, m}$
 where $k_n = 2 \pi n/N$.